Luigi Embergher

-Antonio Luigi Embergher (4 February 1856 Arpino12 May 1943 Rome) was an Italian luthier known for his high quality bowlback mandolins.
+Antonio Luigi Embergher (4 February 1856, in Arpino – 12 May 1943, in Rome) was an Italian luthier known for his high quality bowlback mandolins.

+Son of the ebanist Pietro Embergher and Maria Ciccarelli, Born in Arpino 1856.

 Life and work

 In the 1890s he collaborated with the Mandolin virtuoso G. B. Maldura, creating a series of concert mandolins for mandolin orchestras including two mandolin types, a mandoliola (also called Octave mandola) and a mandoloncello, all suited for playing string quartet pieces for mandolin.
 They were first displayed in Turin in 1898, and soon became came to set the standard measures for mandolin orchestras.

 Embergher made instruments from approximately 1880 through 1935.
 He is considered to have taken Rome's standard of building mandolins, exemplified by luthiers Giovanni De Santis and Giovanni Battista Maldura, and improved upon it.
 His instruments became known for their "strong, sonorous warm sound and a perfect intonation."
 Among improvements he made was to change the way the instrument sounded making alterations to the sound board and sound chamber.
 He also added a zero-fret, an extension of the fingerboard under the 2nd string up to the g, and a highly pronounced 'V'-shape in the cross-section of the neck.
 Instruments from his atelier were considered "the finest instruments" and demand for them rose until he was employing 15 luthiers in his workshop and exporting to other countries.